How to Spot Bad Bourbon

 When you’re a regular Bourbon Sipper, you’re bound to come across a pour every now and then that just doesn’t cut it – Bad Bourbon.
 These are often considered amongst the community to be “drain pours.”
 A bottle so gross you wouldn’t use it as a mixer, in fact, you wouldn’t give it to your worst enemy.
+We have shared our opinions on Whiskey Drain Pours Here.

 We’ve developed a guide that should help enhance your spidey senses when it comes to identifying these bad bourbon bottles before you purchase them.
 It needs to be said that there are certainly exceptions to these parameters, but each additional factor that applies should increase your skepticism that you’re about to buy a bad bourbon.